heikadog/zml/zml.md

 1. kinkyone (@kinkyone.zoofurs.net) is an open zoophile.
 1. Selindrila Shoras (@selindrila.bsky.social) confessed to being a zoophile: (<https://archive.today/qZRFB>).
 1. aves (@ornithophile.bsky.social) is an open zoophile.
-1. zedazoup (@zedazoup.bsky.social) is an open zoophile.
+1. whuddahell (@zedazoup.bsky.social) is an open zoophile.
 1. Maldrasen (@maldrasen.bsky.social) is an open zoophile.
 1. Fley the Dragon (@fleythedragon.bsky.social) is an open zoophile.
 1. ell (@ellbust.bsky.social) is an open zoophile.